Multi-Family Management Services

 Our team of dedicated professionals is experienced in the marketing, leasing and management of multi-family and student communities.
 An overview of our management plan follows.

-Service Request System – Requests for service (work orders) are received by phone by the site manager or leasing consultant.
-The work order is immediately entered using the Brown Investment Properties' software work order system, MRI, and assigned to the maintenance supervisor or contractor for completion.
+Requests for service (work orders) are received by phone by the site manager or leasing consultant.
+The work order is immediately entered using the Brown Investment Properties’ software work order system, MRI, and assigned to the maintenance supervisor or contractor for completion.
 All requests for service are to be completed within 24 hours of receipt.
-A follow-up call is made by the office staff to insure that the work was completed to the resident's satisfaction.
+A follow-up call is made by the office staff to insure that the work was completed to the resident’s satisfaction.

-Emergency Maintenance Procedures – Residents are provided telephone numbers that are answered 24 hours per day to provide service.
+Residents are provided telephone numbers that are answered 24 hours per day to provide service.
 Once the technician on-call is contacted by the answering service, the technician places a call to the tenant to discuss the problem.
 A visit for repairs/replacements is made immediately as necessary and agreed to with the resident.
 An emergency service log is kept by the technician on-call and the property manager is notified immediately the next morning of any calls that were received during the previous evening.
 Our managers and executives can also be reached 24 hours a day.

-Cash Control Procedures – No cash is accepted on the site level at multi-family properties.
+No cash is accepted on the site level at multi-family properties.

-Budgeting Procedures – Once the budget is approved for the property by the owner, it is entered into the computer system.
+Once the budget is approved for the property by the owner, it is entered into the computer system.
 The manager has a copy of the budget for their use and tracks all expenditures utilizing a budget control book on a general ledger code basis.

-Rent Collections – Our team of property managers and accounting personnel are vigorous in the collection of all monies due the owner on a timely basis.
+Our team of property managers and accounting personnel are vigorous in the collection of all monies due the owner on a timely basis.
 Lease provisions including property rules and regulations established by the owner (which we will assist you in formulating) are enforced on a uniform basis with all residents, subject of course to the provisions of the lease.
 This promotes harmony among the residents and provides the maximum return to owner.

 Rent for all residents is due on the first of the month with a five day grace period to pay rent.
 On the sixth day of the month, the late fee equivalent to 5% of the rent or $15, whichever is greater, is charged to the resident.
 Court papers for Summary Ejectment are filed on the morning of the eleventh and the entire eviction process can take 30-45 days from the day of filing.